lyarenei/jellyfin-plugin-listenbrainz/README.md

 In addition to changing the logging level, it is also necessary to update the log template, to properly display logged data.

 To set up debug logging:

-1. Follow the steps described [here](https://jellyfin.org/docs/general/administration/troubleshooting/#debug-logging) to enable debug logging
-2. In the same configuration file, find the template for log messages and modify the `outputTemplate`:
+First, follow the steps described [here](https://jellyfin.org/docs/general/administration/troubleshooting/#debug-logging) to enable debug logging.
+Then, in the same file, you will see two log templates (`outputTemplate`).
+One template is for a console output, the other one is for a file output.
+If you are using the Jellyfin UI to collect the logs, then modify the **File** template by adding `{EventId}`, `{ClientRequestId}` and `{HttpRequestId}` fields.
+- `EventId` identifies the event which is being processed (playback start/stop, user data save)
+- `ClientRequestId` identifies a ListenBrainz API request being processed
+- `HttpRequestId` identifies a specific HTTP request being processed

+The modified template should look like this:

 ```diff
 - "[{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz}] [{Level:u3}] [{ThreadId}] {SourceContext}: {Message}{NewLine}{Exception}"
 + "[{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz}] [{Level:u3}] [{ThreadId}] {SourceContext} {EventId} {ClientRequestId} {HttpRequestId}: {Message}{NewLine}{Exception}"
 ```

-You will find two templates in the logging configuration.
-The first one is for console log, the second one for file log.
-It is not necessary to change both, but please keep in mind, that if you change the console logging template, then the logs in the logfile won't reflect this template (and vice-versa).
-If you are not sure which template to modify, just modify both.

-**Note**: After modifying the template, you will see extra whitespace (before the `:`) in the log like this:
-<code>... &#91;INF] &#91;1] Main&nbsp;&nbsp;&nbsp;: Jellyfin version: "10.8.13"</code>
+After modifying the template, restart Jellyfin server and you should see extra whitespace (before the `:`) in the log like this: <code>... &#91;INF] &#91;1] Main&nbsp;&nbsp;&nbsp;: Jellyfin version: "10.8.13"</code>
 This is expected, as the three new fields you added earlier are only defined in this plugin, while the template affects all log messages.
-Unfortunately, Jellyfin does not use logging extension which allows dynamic log templates.
+Unfortunately, Jellyfin does not seem to be using a logging extension which allows dynamic log templates.

 Do not forget to revert these changes after you are done with capturing the logs.
-It is discouraged to run debug logging for prolonged periods of time as not only the logs are much bigger, there can also be a performance impact.
+You can keep the template if you don't mind the additional IDs, but make sure you change the log level back to `Information` as debug logging can in general have an impact on the application performance.

 # Development